 Since its discovery, the Blackwater Locality No. 1 Site has been a focal point for scientific investigations by academic institutions and organizations from across the nation.
 The Carnegie Institute, Smithsonian Institution, Academy of Natural Sciences, National Science Foundation, United States National Museum, National Geographic Society and more than a dozen major universities either have funded or participated in research at Blackwater Draw.

-Due to its tremendous long-term potential for additional research and to public interest, the site was incorporated into the National Register of Historic Places in 1982.
-More recently, it was declared a National Historic Landmark.
+Due to its tremendous long-term potential for additional research and to public interest, the site was incorporated into the National Register of Historic Places in 1966.
+More recently, it was declared a National Historic Landmark in 1961.